Homotopy Methods for Convex Optimization: Abstract

 \section{Abstract}

-Convex optimization encompasses a wide range of optimization problems, containing many efficiently solvable subclasses.
+Convex optimization encompasses a wide range of optimization problems that contain many efficiently solvable subclasses.
 Interior point methods are currently the state-of-the-art approach for solving such problems, particularly effective for classes like semidefinite programming, quadratic programming, and geometric programming.
-However, their success hinges on the construction of self-concordant barrier functions for the feasible sets.
-In this work, we introduce an alternative method for tackling convex optimization problems, employing a homotopy.
-With this technique, the feasible set of a trivial optimization problem is continuously transformed into the target one, while tracking the solutions.
-We conduct an analysis of this approach, focusing on its application to semidefinite programs, hyperbolic programs, and convex optimization problems with a single convexity constraint.
-Moreover, we demonstrate that our approach numerically outperforms state-of-the-art methods in several interesting cases.
+However, their success hinges on the construction of self-concordant barrier functions for feasible sets.

+In this work, we investigate and develop a homotopy-based approach to solve convex optimization problems.
+While homotopy methods have been considered in optimization before, their potential for general convex programs remains underexplored.
+This approach gradually transforms the feasible set of a trivial optimization problem into the target one while tracking solutions by solving a differential equation, in contrast to traditional central path methods.
+We establish a criterion that ensures that the homotopy method correctly solves the optimization problem and prove the existence of such homotopies for several important classes, including semidefinite and hyperbolic programs.
+Furthermore, we demonstrate that our approach numerically outperforms state-of-the-art methods in hyperbolic programming, highlighting its practical advantages.